-

 Recall the definition of the subgroup generated by a set and the closure of a set in a topological space.
 They look curiously similar, involving intersections of subgroups and closed sets respectively. -

-Sequences sometimes extend to good examples of continuous functions with special properties e.g. interesting limsups and liminfs.
+Sequences sometimes extend to good examples of smooth functions with special properties e.g. interesting limsups and liminfs.

 -